 A course in an online master's degree program in applied mathematics typically functions to one taken in a classroom.
 Students are given homework assignments to complete from a text book, and they're graded based on their successful completion of assigned math problems.
 They will also be graded on their performance on exams, which typically account for a large percentage of a student's final grade for the course.

 Graduates of an applied mathematics master's degree program may be qualified to work as a mathematician, or someone who uses high-level mathematics and technology to develop or understand mathematical principles.
 They also recognize previously unknown relationships between mathematical principles, create models to resolve practical problems in engineering, business, and the sciences, develop computational methods and computer code, and more, according to the U.S. Bureau of Labor Statistics (BLS).
 Mathematicians are employed by the federal government, engineering research companies, at colleges, universities and other schools, consulting services, and architectural firms.

-The BLS states that mathematicians earned a median annual wage of $99,380 in 2010.
+The BLS states that mathematicians earned a median annual wage of $99,380.
 However, keep in mind that your salary may differ from the median wage because of your employer, previous work experience, and other factors.
 Job opportunities are expected to increase by 16%, or about as fast as average for all occupations, between 2010 and 2020.
 Employment positions are expected to be competitive because the number of people earning mathematics degrees exceeds the number of available job opportunities in academia.
 Instead, many mathematicians will need to find jobs in the government, businesses, architectural firms, or engineering companies.
 According to the BLS, a master's degree in applied mathematics could lead to work in computing and in private industry.